Stay updated on what's happening in our local fly fishing world by logging on to our "Kiene's Fly Shop Group" page.

 stream flows, and interactive map

-Current River Conditions: 229 CFS and clearing.
+Current River Conditions: 200 CFS below McCloud Dam

 Recommended General All Around Patterns